Explore and discover a wide range of high-quality organic products, carefully curated for your health and wellness needs.

 Savor the rich aroma and full-bodied taste of our organic spices perfect for adding depth and complexity to your favorite dishes.

 Black Peppercorn is the most widely used spice around the globe – and for good reason.
 Since ancient times, people use this full-bodied, rich spice to naturally enhance flavours, while giving your health an overall boost.

 Green cardamom is called the queen of spices.
 It is native to India but also grown in Sri Lanka, Indonesia, Guatemala, Tanzania and Vietnam.
 It is one of the most expensive spices after saffron and vanilla.
 This spice has a citrusy, minty, spicy flavour and a warm, pungent aroma.
 It blends well with cinnamon and other spices.
 It is a common ingredient in Indian cooking and baking.
 Green cardamom finds its use in coffee, tea, bread, pastries, sausage and savoury dishes of meat & fish.

 The amazing tea is full of great health benefits for your digestive system, and also comes with anti-bacterial properties and anti-inflammatory.
 That’s why by drinking more cardamom tea infections and even prevent bad breath can be potential threated.

 ORIGIN: Sri Lanka

 Mace is a net-like coating surrounding the nutmeg seed.
-The layer is removed, flattened and dried and changes color to a yellow-orange shade.
-It has a mild and sweet flavor with less pungent undertones.
-Some great uses include – puddings, cakes, cookies, soups, sauces, dairy products, fish among others.
+The layer is removed, flattened and dried and changes colour to a yellow-orange shade.
+It has a mild and sweet flavour with less pungent undertones.
+Some great uses include – puddings, cakes, cookies, soups, sauces, dairy products and fish among others.
 Mace powder should be stored in an airtight container for a longer shelf life.
 One teaspoon of mace powder amounts to one tablespoon of mace blades.